• Jun 04, 2025

 Rath Pratishtha:

-The Rath Pratishtha ritual is next, which further signifies the beginning of the divine journey.
+The Rath Pratishtha ritual is next, signifying the beginning of the divine journey.
 The deities are then placed on the chariots, which are excellently decorated with flowers, fabric, and various adornments.
-During the Rath Pratishta ceremony, the priests chant mantras and perform rituals to consecrate the chariots, making them sacred vessels for the divine journey.
-Devotees believe that witnessing the installation of the deities on the chariots brings blessings, protection, and spiritual merit.
-Thus, Rath Pratishtha is followed by devotees' actual pulling of the chariots, marking the beginning of the grand procession of the Rath Yatra.
+During the Rath Pratishtha ceremony, the priests chant mantras and perform rituals to consecrate the chariots, making them sacred vessels for the divine journey.
+Devotees believe that witnessing the deities' installation on the chariots brings blessings, protection, and spiritual merit.
+Thus, Rath Pratishtha is followed by devotees' actual pulling of the chariots, marking the beginning of the grand Rath Yatra procession.

 Pulling of the Chariots:

-The main highlight of the day and the Jagannath Puri Rath Yatra is the day of pulling the chariots.
+The main highlight of the Jagannath Puri Rath Yatra is the day of pulling the chariots.
 The devotees tend to collect in large numbers to pull the huge chariots through the streets of Puri.
-The Devotees gather and participate in pulling the chariots, bringing inner peace and strengthening faith, fostering a deeper connection with the divine.
+The Devotees gather to pull the chariots, bringing inner peace, strengthening faith, and fostering a deeper connection with the divine.
 Pulling or touching the rope of the chariots is believed to free individuals from the cycle of birth and death and absorb all human sins.
 The devotees cover the distance of 3 km from the Jagannath temple to the Gundicha temple.

 Journey to Gundicha Temple: